IF YOU haven’t already had a letter from your energy company this year, telling you that they have hiked their prices, keep an eye on your doormat.

 The risk in choosing a small company is that they may go bust, which is what happened to the three year-old, Preston-based GB Energy Supply, last November.
 If that does happen, you won’t be cut off, nor will you lose any credit you’ve accrued.
 Instead, Ofgem will appoint a replacement energy supplier - but that supplier does not have to honour your existing tariff, so a sharp and immediate price rise may result.

 It isn’t necessarily the case, however, that the cheaper suppliers are small.
 Robin Hood Energy, for instance, is a subsidiary of Nottingham City Council, which set it up as a not-for-profit organisation 18 months ago.
+The jury is out on whether or not that was a good idea.

 The roots of the Big Six companies date back to the privatisation of Britain’s electricity supply in 1989, and the scrapping of the old area electricity boards.
 Npower contains the remains of the former Yorkshire Electricity Board.
 Terms like that are an anachronism now - but if you’re on the wrong tariff, your current bill may be even more of one